notdroplt/Supernova/README.md

 to handle a triple fault as it probably suggests a fault in the error handling system, and not making software handle prevents crash loops.
 If it is ever triggered the processor is able to choose to go for a reset or a shutdown

+#### `pcall 4`: Invalid Instruction

+The invalid instruction is thrown every time the instruction decoder couldn't find a reasonable instruction to execute, and sets r15 to the value of the instruction it tried to parse

+#### `pcall 5`: Page Fault

+This interrupt is triggered when a there is any "wrong" access to memory, being either mapped into an unmapped area, or not having enough permissions into a memory region, sets r15 to the unusable address

 ## `pcall -1`